 PhD applicants: If you are interested in applying for a PhD, see my topics on the Department website

 Masters appplicants: We run a successful MSc Mathematical Finance which is joint between Statistics, Mathematics and WBS.

 I am a member of the Bachelier Finance Society, SIAM, the American Economic Association, the American Finance Association, the European Economic Association, and the European Finance Association.

 MSB Room 2.04, Department of Statistics, University of Warwick, Coventry CV4 7AL

-Office hours will be held on MS Teams in Term 1.
+Office hours will be held on Teams or in person by request.